Temple University Beasley School of Law: Moot Court

 Temple Law's Moot Court was started in the 1950s.
 Moot Court members are selected as second-year law students through the Samuel L. Polsky Selection Competition, which is held during the fall semester.
 Polsky participants research and write an appellate brief, then argue both sides of the case before experienced attorneys who serve as appellate court justices.
 Students receiving the highest scores for brief writing and oral argument are invited to join the society.

 Law journals

 Temple Law has two student-edited journals and law reviews.
 The Temple Law Review is published quarterly and the Temple International and Comparative Law Journal is published on a bi-annual basis.
+The 2022 W&L Law Journal Rankings place the Temple Law Review as the 87th best law journal in the nation with a score of 15.27 out of 100.

 Employment statistics

-According to 2021 U.S. News & World Report, 59.8% of the graduating class obtained jobs at graduation, 83.3 acquired jobs in 10 months after graduation.
-Temple's Law School Transparency under-employment score is 16.3%, indicating the percentage of the Class of 2016 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job ten months after graduation.
+95.2% of the Class of 2023 was employed in fulltime, long term, JD advantage or bar required jobs, while 93.3% of the class was employed in fulltime, long term, bar required jobs, i.e. jobs as attorneys.